I hate to admit that I have a lot of experience healing from church hurt.

 Have you been hurt by someone in the Church?
 Maybe it was a leader, a pastor or another believer.
 Maybe someone lied about you, stole from you, betrayed you, shamed you, ridiculed you …

 I get it.

 A married pastor was inappropriate with me.
-My pastor’s daughter plagiarized a message I wrote and preached it at a large women’s conference a few months later.
+My pastor's daughter plagiarized a message I wrote in a class we took together and preached it at a large women's conference a few months later.
 A famous Christian comedian and speaker hired me to do some work and then refused to return my calls and pay me the $2,000 he owed me.
 Someone that I admired got a letter from my attorney to stop using my trademark; he used some gaslighting techniques to intimidate and shame me.
 A pastor at a church asked me if I was being a cougar with a younger man I was friends with.
 An elder pulled out my shirt and looked down the back (without my permission).
 A married man and leader at church used an opportunity for a hug to kiss my neck and touched my behind.
 I was molested at church as a child.

 Yeah, I get it.